nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Recurring expenses allow you to automate adding expenses that occur on a regular basis.

 Recurring expenses are saved to a separate `recurringExpenseList`.
 They do not affect calculations and visualizations.
-Only when you run the `load` command will "normal expenses" added to the `expenseList`.

 Recurring expenses share some of the same commands as normal expenses.
 Such as:
 - `add`